 Start with a small entry

 Keep the entry short.
 Three to five sentences is enough.
-You are not writing literature.
+You are not writing an essay.
 You are collecting material for speaking practice.

 For example: